WebexCC-SA/LAB-3354/docs/WXCC_SDK.md

 > > Open browser Developer Tools (F12)
 > > Navigate to the Console tab
 > > Repeat the call flow test from above
-> > Observe the SDK event logs and API responses
+> > Observe the SDK event logs, Filter console logs with [WX1-SDK] to see SDK related logs and [BANKING-CRM] to see CRM related logging.
 > > Review the source code implementation during testing based on logs.
 >
 > Test the logout functionality: